MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/contracts-key-concepts-sales.md

 ## Multi-customer deals

 Multi- customer deals have more than one customer to invoice on a deal.
-Common examples of this include:
+Common examples include:

 - OEM Enterprises and their partners: Partners and resellers sell a product with some value-added services, typically involving a particular deal with a customer.
 The OEM offers to finance a portion of the project.